Saturn AL-31: Development and design

 The design of the AL-31 turbofan began in the 1970s under the designation izdeliye 99 by the Lyulka design bureau, also known as Lyulka-Saturn.
 With an emphasis on greater fuel efficiency over turbojets for longer range, the 12.5 tf class turbofan engine was intended to power the heavy PFI (ПФИ, перспективного фронтового истребителя), which was being developed by Sukhoi as the T-10.
 The chief designer was Arkhip M. Lyulka, and after his death, Victor M. Chepkin.
 As the AL-31 was not yet ready for the first two T-10 prototypes in 1977, they were initially powered by modified AL-21F3 turbojet engines.
 The third prototype would be the first to install the AL-31.
 The T-10 design would be heavily revised into the T-10S, with T-10-7 being the first prototype of the improved design; the aircraft's aerodynamic refinements from changes in the outer shaping and packaging also resulted in the AL-31 gearbox changing to a top-mounted position.
 State tests of the AL-31 were completed in 1985, and the T-10 entering Soviet air services as the Su-27.
 The engine is manufactured at Ufa-based UMPO and Moscow-based Salyut.

 After the collapse of the Soviet Union, design bureau and production plant distinctions realigned and gradually faded, and Lyulka-Saturn eventually merged with Rybinsk Motors to become NPO Saturn and was closely aligned with UMPO while Salyut became an independent entity; both Saturn and Salyut would make their own developments for the AL-31 family.
-Salyut also supplies AL-31 variants to fighters operated by the China.
+Salyut also supplies AL-31 variants to fighters operated by China.
 The J-10 uses the AL-31FN before newer variants transitioned to the domestic WS-10A, while the J-20 uses the AL-31FM2 as an interim engine until its intended WS-15 is ready.
 This reorganization would result in serious disputes between Saturn and Salyut over intellectual property rights and royalties over AL-31 sales to China.

 The AL-31 was also used to assist Chinese engine designer and manufacturer Shenyang/Liming in developing the WS-10, with early examples directly using the AL-31F control system.
 According to Saturn's Victor M. Chepkin, chief designer of the 117 and 117S engines, the WS-10 was developed with the aid of the AL-31's maintenance technical documentation; this was recently confirmed by Aviation Industry Corporation of China (AVIC), the parent of Shenyang Aircraft Corporation.